devgabrielsborges/X-Bot/README.md

     firebase_db_url=YOUR_FIREBASE_DB_URL
     ```

-## Executando o Bot
+## Running the Bot
-1. Certifique-se de que o índice inicial está corretamente definido no Firebase sob `actual_index`.
+1. Ensure the initial index is correctly set in Firebase under `actual_index`.
-2. Execute o script principal:
+2. Run the main script:
     ```bash
     python main.py
     ```

-## Estrutura de Arquivos
+## File Structure
-- `classes.py`: Contém todas as classes auxiliares e métodos usados pelo script principal.
+- `classes.py`: Contains all auxiliary classes and methods used by the main script.
-  - `FirebaseAPI`: Classe para operações com o Firebase.
+  - `FirebaseAPI`: Class for Firebase operations.
-  - `TwilioAPI`: Classe para operações com a API Twilio.
+  - `TwilioAPI`: Class for Twilio API operations.
-  - `GroqCloud`: Classe para operações com o Groq Cloud.
+  - `GroqCloud`: Class for Groq Cloud operations.
-  - `Product`: Classe que representa o produto e suas informações.
+  - `Product`: Class representing the product and its information.
-- `main.py`: Script principal que executa toda a automação.
+- `main.py`: Main script that runs the complete automation.

-## Dependências
+## Dependencies
-- `firebase-admin`: Interação com o Firebase.
+- `firebase-admin`: For interacting with Firebase.
-- `pytz`: Manipulação de fuso horário.
+- `pytz`: For timezone manipulation.
-- `requests`: Requisições HTTP.
+- `requests`: For HTTP requests.
-- `tweepy`: Interação com a API do Twitter.
+- `tweepy`: For interacting with the Twitter API.
-- `python-dotenv`: Carregamento de variáveis de ambiente de um arquivo `.env`.
+- `python-dotenv`: For loading environment variables from a `.env` file.
-- `twilio`: Envio de SMS via Twilio.
+- `twilio`: For sending SMS via Twilio.
-- `langchain_core` e `langchain_groq`: Integração com o Groq Cloud.
+- `langchain_core` and `langchain_groq`: For integration with Groq Cloud.

-## Licença
+## License
-Este projeto é licenciado sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-## Contribuição
+## Contributing
-1. Faça um fork do projeto.
+1. Fork the project.
-2. Crie um novo branch (`git checkout -b feature/novo-recurso`).
+2. Create a new branch (`git checkout -b feature/new-feature`).
-3. Commit suas alterações (`git commit -am 'Adiciona novo recurso'`).
+3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push para o branch (`git push origin feature/novo-recurso`).
+4. Push to the branch (`git push origin feature/new-feature`).
-5. Crie um novo Pull Request.
+5. Create a new Pull Request.

-Para dúvidas ou problemas, abra uma issue neste repositório.
+For questions or issues, please open an issue in this repository.